2023 Most Popular Allied Health Professions Trade Schools in Missouri

 Top 10 Most Popular Allied Health Professions Schools

-Our analysis found Saint Louis Community College to be the most popular school for allied health professions students who want to pursue a degree in Missouri.
-Located in the large suburb of Bridgeton, Saint Louis Community College is a public school with a fairly large student population.
+Our 2023 rankings named Saint Louis Community College the most popular school in Missouri for allied health professions students.
+Located in the large suburb of Bridgeton, Saint Louis Community College is a public college with a large student population.

 Out of the 38 schools in Missouri that were part of this year’s ranking, Jefferson College landed the # 2 spot on the list.
 Located in the rural area of Hillsboro, JeffCo is a public school with a small student population.